 Shown in Table 3.2 is the level of cultural competence in terms of cultural skills of novice nurses.
 The highest mean score is 3.68; novice nurses strongly agree that they feel comfortable asking questions from their clients about ethnicity and or cultural background.
 The second highest is 3.56, with a verbal interpretation of strongly agreed.
 The novice nurses strongly agree that there is a relationship between culture and the client's health.
-Furthermore, they are also aware that it is more important to conduct a cultural assessment on ethnically diverse clients than with other clients with diverse cultural backgrounds based on differences in sex, age, religion, occupation etc.).
+Furthermore, they are also aware that it is more important to conduct a cultural assessment on ethnically diverse clients than with other clients with diverse cultural backgrounds (clients/groups with diverse cultural backgrounds based on differences in sex, age, religion, occupation etc.).